-The Council launched an online public consultation earlier this year to find out residents’ views on Active Travel in the district.
-The consultation responses will be used to inform and shape an Active Travel Masterplan on what the Council and key partners can do to make it easier for residents to travel more actively for work, education, leisure and everyday journeys.
+Extensive consultation was carried out as part of developing the Masterplan, including an online public consultation earlier this year to find out residents’ views on Active Travel in the district.
+The consultation responses were used to inform and shape the Active Travel Masterplan on what the Council and key partners can do to make it easier for residents to travel more actively for work, education, leisure and everyday journeys.

 Basic Bike Maintenance Workshops